Joon-Klaps/viralgenie/docs/workflow/assembly_polishing.md

     ```
     Dotted lines represent exclusion of taxa.

 > The pre-clustering step will be run by default but can be skipped with the argument `--skip_preclustering`.
 Specify which classifier to use with `--precluster_classifiers` parameter.
 The default is `kaiju,kraken2`.
-Contig taxon filtering is still enabled despite not having to solve for inconsistencies if only Kaiju or Kraken2 is ran.
+Contig taxon filtering is still enabled despite not having to solve for inconsistencies if only Kaiju or Kraken2 is run.

-### 5.2 Actual clustering on nucloetide similarity
+### 5.2 Actual clustering on nucleotide similarity

 The clustering is performed with one of the following tools: